65C-16.002: Adoptive Family Selection

 (a) An assessment of the child and family’s adjustment during the transition activities, and their readiness for placement;

 (b) A decision regarding the appropriate geographical location for placement.
 Depending on the child’s developmental age, the placement may occur in the foster home, the adoptive home, or another location determined suitable by the parties.
-The child’s counselor will be present regardless of the selected location; and
+The child’s case manager or adoption counselor will be present regardless of the selected location; and

 (c) An opportunity for the child to say good-bye to each member of the foster family.

-(4) When it is necessary for the child to travel to the home of the adoptive parent for placement, the child should be accompanied by the counselor and the person with whom he or she has the most meaningful relationship.
+(4) When it is necessary for the child to travel to the home of the adoptive parent for placement, the child should be accompanied by the case manager or adoption counselor and the person with whom he or she has the most meaningful relationship.
 If this person is a member of the foster family the department will provide financial reimbursement for any costs incurred.